chengjunyan1/personal-page/index.md

 ## About Me

-I am a second-year Ph.D. student at Dartmouth College.
-My specialization is on deep learning.
-My research is about the Large Language Model (LLM) based lifelong autonomous agent for real society especially for asset management.
-I also dive into compositional representation learning and neural symbolic learning in order to enhance the lifelong memory and hybrid reasoning power of the agent.
+I am a second-year Ph.D. student in deep learning at Dartmouth College.
+I study Large Language Model (LLM) based lifelong autonomous agents for real society especially for asset management.
+I dive into compositional representation learning and neural symbolic learning to enhance the long-term memory and hybrid reasoning power of the agent.

 ## Research Interests